Skip to main contentArrow Right

 For those who place great importance on the debate, the main argument is that the perceived difference between agentic AI and AI agents is valuable.
 The distinction, to the extent that there is one, can shape funding, adoption, and organizational buy-in.
 If people are more interested in practical matters, they’ll get more excited about tools they can use than a nebulous paradigm.

-We believe that clarity and precision are important.
+At Descope, we see the value in both sides of this debate.
 To the extent that any entity finds value in differentiating a tool or an approach, we respect that.
 But, for our part, we don’t want to miss the forest for the trees when describing these technologies.
-AI with agency is too powerful and useful a tool to get lost splitting hairs discussing.
-It’s best to focus on capabilities and use cases.
+AI with agency is too useful a tool to get lost splitting hairs discussing what to call it.
+Per our 2025 State of Customer Identity study, the majority of organizations (88%) are already using or planning to use AI agents.

 Real-world applications of AI agency